gyulanemeth/bluefox.email/posts/collecting-contacts-with-bluefox-email-draft.md

 <!-- ![Custom Fields](./collecting-contacts-with-bluefox-email/custom-fields.webp) -->

-### Multi-List Signup (Coming Soon)
+### Multi-List Signup

-BlueFox Email will soon support multi-list signup forms, allowing subscribers to select which specific lists they want to join during signup.
-This feature will provide:
+BlueFox Email supports multi-list signup forms, allowing subscribers to select which specific lists they want to join during signup.
+This gives you:
 - Explicit consent for each list
 - Better segmentation from the start
 - Higher engagement rates (people get only what they want)
 - Clearer subscription preferences

-For example, SparksPro Cleaning could let subscribers choose between "Weekly Cleaning Tips," "Monthly Promotions," or "New Service Announcements."
+For example, SparksPro Cleaning can let subscribers choose between "Weekly Cleaning Tips," "Monthly Promotions," or "New Service Announcements."

 ### Embedding Forms on Your Website